Brownian limits, local limits and variance asymptotics for convex hulls in the ball: Paraboloid growth and hull processes

-For $A \subseteq \R^{d-1} \times \R_+$ we put $ A^{\uparrow} := \{ (v,h'),\; (v,h) \in A \mbox{ for some } h \leq h' \}$ and observe that if $x'_1 \in x_1^{\uparrow},\; x'_2 \in x_2^{\uparrow},$ then
+For $A \subseteq\R^{d-1} \times\R_+$ we put $ A^{\uparrow} := \{ (v,h'), (v,h) \in A \mbox{ for some } h \leq h' \}$ and observe that if $x'_1 \in x_1^{\uparrow}, x'_2 \in x_2^{\uparrow },$ then

-and, more generally, by definition of $\Pi^{[]}[x_1,\ldots,x_k]$ and by induction in $k,$ $\Pi^{[]}[x'_1,\ldots,x'_k] \subset [\Pi^{[]}[x_1,\ldots,x_k]]^{\uparrow}.$ Consequently, we conclude that
+and, more generally, by definition of $\Pi^{[\cdot]}[x_1,\ldots,x_k]$ and by induction in $k,$ $\Pi^{[\cdot]}[x'_1,\ldots,x'_k] \subset[\Pi^{[\cdot]}[x_1,\ldots ,x_k]]^{\uparrow}.$ Consequently, we conclude that

-which in terms of our analogy between convex polytopes and paraboloid hulls processes reduces to the trivial statement that a convex polytope containing ${\bf 0}$ arises as the union of radial segments joining ${\bf 0}$ to convex combinations of its vertices.
-This statement is somewhat less uninteresting in the present set-up where ${\bf 0}$ {\it disappears} at infinity, and we formulate it here for further use.
+which, in terms of our analogy between convex polytopes and paraboloid hulls processes, reduces to the trivial statement that a convex polytope containing ${\bf0}$ arises as the union of radial segments joining ${\bf0}$ to convex combinations of its vertices.
+This statement is somewhat more interesting in the present set-up where ${\bf0}$ \textit{disappears} at infinity, and we formulate it here for further use.